cakephp/cakephp/.github/CONTRIBUTING.md

     vendor/bin/phpcs -p --extensions=php --standard=vendor/cakephp/cakephp-codesniffer/CakePHP ./src

 Check the [cakephp-codesniffer](https://github.com/cakephp/cakephp-codesniffer)
-repository to setup the CakePHP standard.
+repository to set up the CakePHP standard.
 The [README](https://github.com/cakephp/cakephp-codesniffer/blob/master/README.md) contains installation info for the sniff and phpcs.

 ## Reporting a Security Issue

 If you've found a security related issue in CakePHP, please don't open an issue in github.
-Instead contact us at security@cakephp.org.
+Instead, contact us at security@cakephp.org.
 For more information on how we handle security issues, [see the CakePHP Security Issue Process](https://book.cakephp.org/3/en/contributing/tickets.html#reporting-security-issues).

 # Additional Resources